openeemeter/eemeter/docs/introduction.rst

 The OpenEEmeter has been designed specifically to provide weather-normalized energy savings measurements for a portfolio of projects using monthly billing data or interval smart meter data.
-The main outputs for this core use case are project and portfolio-level.
-More information about these methods can be found in the :ref:`architecture-overview` and :ref:`methods-overview` sections:
+The main outputs for this core use case are project and portfolio-level are:

 - Gross Energy Savings
 - Annualized Energy Savings
 - Realization Rate (when savings predictions are available)

+More information about these methods can be found in the :ref:`architecture-overview` and :ref:`methods-overview` sections.

 Other Potential Uses
 ^^^^^^^^^^^^^^^^^^^^

-The OpenEEmeter can also be configured to manage energy resources across a portfolio of buildings.
+The OpenEEmeter can also be configured to manage energy resources across a portfolio of buildings, including potentially:

 - Analytics of raw energy data
 - Portfolio management